gcastill0/api-gateway-oss/unit-01/README.md

 # Summary

+Ease of Use

-* **Ease of Use**: `glooctl` is simpler to use for installing Gloo Edge because it is designed specifically for this purpose and handles many default configurations automatically. `Helm` offers more flexibility and customization but requires more initial setup and understanding of Helm charts.
+`glooctl` is simpler to use for installing Gloo Edge because it is designed specifically for this purpose and handles many default configurations automatically. `Helm` offers more flexibility and customization but requires more initial setup and understanding of Helm charts.

+Configuration

-* **Configuration**: `glooctl` uses predefined configurations that are suitable for most standard installations. `Helm` provides a values.yaml file that allows extensive customization, making it suitable for complex and large-scale deployments.
+`glooctl` uses predefined configurations that are suitable for most standard installations. `Helm` provides a values.yaml file that allows extensive customization, making it suitable for complex and large-scale deployments.

+Upgrade and Rollback

-* **Upgrade and Rollback**: `Helm` provides robust mechanisms for upgrading and rolling back installations, making it ideal for managing versions in production environments. `glooctl` also supports upgrades but lacks the fine-grained control provided by Helm.
+`Helm` provides robust mechanisms for upgrading and rolling back installations, making it ideal for managing versions in production environments. `glooctl` also supports upgrades but lacks the fine-grained control provided by Helm.